whereistanya/sonos-jukebox/README.md

 # Jukebox (**jukebox/main.py**)
 A thing that lets you control your Sonos using Amazon Dash buttons.
-I stole this idea from [Rob Konigsberg](http://github.com/kberg), who was using Dash buttons to make his Sonos play radio stations.
+I stole this idea from [Robert Konigsberg](http://github.com/kberg), who was using Dash buttons to make his Sonos play radio stations.
 This version serves local MP3s and plays different directories depending on which button you press.